Mataaro Whakahaere Pūkaha Rererangi

 Aeronautical engineers may do some or all of the following:

-- study aircraft defects or faults, and recommend repairs or modifications
+- study aircraft issues and recommend changes

 - design equipment or tools to repair or maintain aircraft

-- make detailed records of drawings, technical instructions, assessments, and calculations
+- make detailed records of drawings, technical instructions, assessments and calculations

 - oversee the design of new aircraft or modifications to existing aircraft